Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Thermal field solutions

 \section{Thermal field solutions}

-As discussed in Section~\ref{formulationthermalfield}, two components are required for the expression of thermal fields in $z$-direction, the particular solution and the specific solution.
-The particular solution is assumed not to depend on in-plane position if the film/substrate is uniform.
-Looking at Equation~\ref{eq2}, we can conclude that
+As discussed in Section~\ref{formulationthermalfield}, two components are required for the expression of the thermal fields in the $z$-direction, the particular solution and the specific solution.
+The particular solution is assumed not to depend on the in-plane position if both film and substrate are homogeneous.
+Looking at Eq.~\ref{eq2}, we can conclude that

 Using the boundary conditions, we can solve for the specific solution

 and $\gamma_j = (1+i)\sqrt{\omega/(2\kappa_j)}=(1+i)\sqrt{\pi f C_{j}/k_{j}}$, so that

 The continuity of temperature and thermal flux at $z=l$ requires